GENERAL TERMS AND CONDITIONS

 8.4 All claims of the buyer arising from resale of the retained goods shall be assigned to the Seller at the time the contract is concluded to secure all claims of the Seller arising from the business relationship.
 The buyer is entitled to collect these claims for the Seller’s account until such entitlement is revoked by the Seller.
 The Seller’s right to collect the claims himself shall remain unaffected.
 However, the Seller agrees not to collect the claims as long as the buyer continues to properly meet his payment commitments and other obligations.

-8.5 The buyer agrees to take out appropriate insurance in respect of the retained goods at his own expense if this is usual and to notify any claim to the Seller without undue delay.
+8.5 The buyer agrees to take out appropriate insurance in respect of the retained goods at his own expense and to notify any claim to the Seller without undue delay.
 As such, claims under the insurance contract shall be assigned in advance to the Seller until full settlement of all claims arising from the business relationship.

 8.6 If the value of all security provided to the Seller exceeds his claims by more than 20 per cent, the Seller is obliged to release collateral at the buyer’s request or at the request of a third party adversely affected by over-collateralisation of the Seller; the Seller shall choose which collateral to release.